fbpx

 Special Needs

-If your child has any special medical, physical, psychological, or emotional needs, or receives any special services, list them in detail in your Registration Packet.
-If your child needs an inclusion aide from the Western DuPage Special Recreation Association, note this in your Registration Packet so that we can submit a request immediately.
-WDSRA requires at least two weeks advanced notice in order to secure assistance.
+If your child has any special medical, physical, psychological, or emotional needs, or receives any special services, notify the program supervisor and include details in ePACT.
+If your child needs an inclusion aide from the Western DuPage Special Recreation Association, contact the program supervisor at the time of registration so that we can submit a request immediately.
+The deadline for summer inclusion support is May 1.
 Aides are secured for you at no cost, if available.

 Lack of information adversely affect the Park District’s ability to accommodate the needs of your child.
 Problems resulting from withheld information may necessitate the participant’s suspension from the program until appropriate accommodations can be made for a more successful camp experience.